New York Rangers: Return to the Stanley Cup Final and third Presidents' Trophy (2011–2016)

-Jeff Gorton's rebuild

-On June 27, 2015, the Rangers traded Carl Hagelin to the Anaheim Ducks, Cam Talbot and a draft pick to the Edmonton Oilers, and prospect Ryan Haggerty to the Chicago Blackhawks for Antti Raanta, who replaced Talbot as Lundqvist's backup goaltender.
-Subsequently, on July 1, 2015, Glen Sather resigned as the general manager, with Jeff Gorton taking his place to become the 11th general manager in team history.
-On July 2, 2015, Martin St. Louis announced his retirement.
+On June 27, 2015, the Rangers traded Carl Hagelin to the Anaheim Ducks, Cam Talbot and a draft pick to the Edmonton Oilers, and prospect Ryan Haggerty to the Chicago Blackhawks for goaltender Antti Raanta.
+Subsequently, on July 1, Glen Sather resigned as the general manager, with Jeff Gorton taking his place to become the 11th general manager in team history.
+On July 2, Martin St. Louis announced his retirement.
 The team then re-signed Jesper Fast, J. T. Miller, and Derek Stepan.